ftdc-picsl/fwCustomDeidentification/README.md

 # fwCustomDeidentification

-Script to generate a custom profile for de-identification of data by the Flywheel CLI.
+Scripts to generate a custom profile for de-identification of data in Flywheel.
 The profiles here are designed for uploading data to the UPenn Flywheel only, and to provide a record of previously used profiles on legacy data.
 The data should be kept confidential and accessible only by approved personnel.